You Need an A/B Testing Learning Repository to Run Experience-Informed Experiments (Experts Say)

 How to Document Your Learnings

 Just like any organized filing system, your learning repo cannot be a place to dump data.
-There needs to be a definite and proper manner of documenting learnings so that is useful to everyone.
+There needs to be a definite and proper manner of documenting learnings so that it is useful to everyone.

 This will mean an intuitive visual representation of data, jargon-free data stories, and an easy method to locate specific tests when needed.